Anyone can sing is the short answer to the question of how to sing a song!

 Find Your Vocal Range

 Vocal range is an assessment of how low or high a vocalist can sing.
 I bet even you would get frustrated when you can’t mimic your favourite artists’ songs.
 Rather sound like elevator music, all boring and monotonous?
-Meh… So the solution is to be comfortable in your own skin, find your own Vocal range with the help of a vocal coach or self-analysis.
+Meh… So the solution is to be comfortable in your own skin, and find your own Vocal range with the help of a vocal coach or self-analysis.
 It’s time for you to know, How to find your vocal range:

-- Start by playing middle C on piano.
+- Start by playing middle C on the piano.
 (Don’t have a piano?
 You can always use the Riyaz app to find your vocal range.)

 - Then produce ‘ahh’ sound along as you move up and down the notes.

 - Write the last note you can sing clearly and comfortably as your highest and lowest notes by moving up and down the piano.

 Now the moment of truth, you should have two numbers and letters written down.
 For Example, Ariana Grande’s vocal range is four octaves and a whole step, approximately D3 – B5 – E7.
 Refer to the guide below to find which range and voice type.

 |Treble||A3- A5||Children who have not gone through puberty|